 2. Invest in a good rug for your doorway.

 You’ll need two rugs, actually.
 A sturdy, bristly type of one for the outside portion of your doorway (make sure people are in the habit of wiping their feet on it!), and a softer, but still sturdy one, for just inside the door.

 Rugs protect your carpet from taking the brunt of foot traffic in the wintertime.
 They’ll absorb most of the snow as it melts and will prevent that tricky road salt and rocks from getting stuck in the carpet right next to your door.
 It also has an added benefit of making your entryway look a little homier!

 Be sure to keep your rugs clean too!
 You can vacuum them when you vacuum the rest of your floors, and you can even wash them on a monthly basis too.
 Be sure to check the care instructions on the tag of your rug before doing so, however, because some rugs require dry cleaning.

 3. Have a designated spot to put your shoes.

 It’s always easier to protect your carpets in the winter if you can limit the square footage that’s getting damaged.
 One of the best ways to do that is to have a designated area for your family and friends to place their shoes when they come inside.

-Ideally, that spot is protected with a shoe tray or a very thick rug that can take the beating when the snow melts off of those shoes!
-Keep that designated shoe spot close to the door so that nobody has to walk very far into your house to remove their shoes and put them in the designated area.
+Ideally, that spot is protected with a shoe tray or a very thick rug that can take the beating when the snow melts off of those shoes.
+Keep that shoe spot close to the door so that nobody has to walk very far into your house before they remove their shoes and put them in the designated area.

 4. Don’t let people walk inside with their shoes on.